 Driving and Parking

 Only charcoal should be used in any grill provided.
 Gas grills and stoves are allowed.
 Extinguish all fires before leaving the campground or picnic area.
 Do not leave any fire unattended.
 Beginning May 1, 2017, only heat-treated firewood that is bundled and certified by the United States Department of Agriculture (USDA) or a state agency may be brought onto the Parkway.
-For more information, please visit our destrucive pests page.
+For more information, please visit our destructive pests page.

 Wood gathering for use in park campgrounds is limited to dead material on the ground lying no more than 100 yards from the camp or picnic site.

 Respect quiet hours between 10:00 p.m.-6:00 a.m.
 Use of generators is prohibited between the hours of 9:00 p.m.-8:00 a.m.
-Please keep in mind taht continuous, loud generator or audio equipment noise, at any time of the day, disturbs other campers.
+Please keep in mind that continuous, loud generator or audio equipment noise, at any time of the day, disturbs other campers.

 Animal and Plant Life